Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

     override def toString: String = s"SigningCertificate(alias=$alias)"
   }
 ```
 In the documentation of the SOAP service that you want to call should stand some information regarding the canonicalization method, signature algorithm, digest algorithm, and the key identifier type.
-Those are algorithms and information that define the signing process and we explained roughly now.
+Those are algorithms and information that define the signing process and we explain roughly now.

 Before signing a message it has to be canonicalized.
 "Canonicalization is a method for generating a physical representation, the canonical form, of an XML document that accounts for syntactic changes permitted by the XML specification" (from [here](https://www.di-mgt.com.au/xmldsig-c14n.html)).
 In our case, the Exclusive XML Canonicalization is used.